 What happens if there is disagreement about relocation of my child?

 If the parents cannot agree to the terms of a relocation, a trial judge will decide whether a parent will be permitted to relocate the minor child.
 A parent who is considering relocating a minor child should seek the advice of an experienced relocation trial lawyer before sending notice to the other parent.
 A parent who either has received notice of a potential relocation of a minor child, or who believes that the other parent is attempting to relocate a minor child without giving proper notice, should immediately consult with a relocation trial lawyer.
 The Tulsa trial lawyers at Fry & Elder have years of trial experience in relocation cases.

 Experience the Fry & Elder Difference

-The relocation of minor children in Oklahoma is a complex and sensitive legal issue.
-If you find yourself involved in any of the above scenarios, it is in your best interest interest to contact an experienced and professional Tulsa family law attorney from Fry & Elder today.
-Our attorneys are some of the most respected and esteemed in the legal industry.
-Robert G “Hap” Fry Jr. has been named a “Super Lawyer” in Oklahoma and is a fellow of the American Academy of Matrimonial Lawyers.
+The relocation of minor children in Oklahoma and elsewhere are often very time sensitive and complex legal issues.
+If you find yourself involved in any of the above scenarios, it is in your best interest interest to contact an experienced and professional relocation trial lawyer today.
+Our attorneys are some of the most respected and esteemed in the legal industry and include:

-Additionally, the Oklahoma family law firm of Fry & Elder has been iconic in the realm of family law for a number of years, with roots dating all the way back to 1932.
-The firm has been named to the U.S. News & World Report’s list of Best Law Firms List each of the past five years.
+Additionally, the Oklahoma family law firm of Fry & Elder has been iconic in the realm of family law for 50 years and has roots dating all the way back to 1932.
+The firm has been named to highly-regarded U.S. News & World Report’s Best Law Firms List each of the past five years.
 Contact Fry & Elder Tulsa or Fry & Elder Oklahoma City today to set up a personal consultation with an accomplished Oklahoma relocation trial lawyer.